 Can student loans be sold to other lenders?

 Yes, a lender can sell your student loans.
-They may do so to free up capital and make other loans.
+They may do so to free up capital, for instance.
 Typically, the new owner of the loan will notify you of the change of ownership.
 Be sure to update your payment information with the new lender.

 How can I find out who services my loans?

 If you have federal student loans, you can log in to your account dashboard at StudentAid.gov and click on the “My Servicers” section to see who your loan servicer is.
-For private student loans, contact your lender directly for the information or pull your credit report, which should have the loan servicer listed.
+For private student loans, contact your lender directly for the information or get a copy of your credit report, which should have the loan servicer listed.

 What if I don’t recognize my loan servicer?

 If you come across a loan servicer you don’t recognize, it’s a good idea to make sure they’re legitimate.
 Check with your lender to find out if this is the servicer they’re working with.
 Don’t give out any personal or sensitive information to anyone you don’t know.
 Be alert for scammers offering to help you with payments or loan forgiveness.
 Report anything that feels off or questionable.
-You can file a complaint online with the Department of Education’s Federal Student Aid.
+You can file a complaint online with the Education Department’s Federal Student Aid office.

 Photo credit: iStock/Pla2na